wki/DDD/README.md

 ## Domain Class ##

 The domain class is a Bread::Board container.
-Looks like this:
+It defines all infrastructure things as regular Moose attributes.
+All these attributes must get set via args in the Model::Domain config.

     package MyApp::Domain;
     use Moose;